 Many reliability and some asset management improvements initiatives plateau early, leaving their performance short of the planned goal.
 One common mistake is that they are driven as a maintenance improvement initiative only.
 The result being the Operations team is left out of the process which creates a barrier preventing total success.
 In this session, we will discuss crucial components including tools, schedules, and teamwork that will help you connect with your operations counterpart.
 Together you and your team will build something incredible.
 Expect to leave with items such as sample partnership agreements, lists of operational reliability enablers, and a fundamental plan that you can implement upon your return.
 After all, working together across departments will allow you to build a truly operational reliability process.

-Director, Global Operations, UE SystemsLinkedin
+Vice President of Global Development, UE SystemsLinkedin

 Sr. Capacity Assurance Consultant, Fluke ReliabilityLinkedin

 “Purpose for Pain – 10 Keys to taking the sting out of progress”